Henry P. Haun

-Henry Peter Haun (January 18, 1815 – June 6, 1860) was a California Judge, farmer, and U.S. Senator from California.
-He was appointed by Governor John B. Weller to serve out Senator David C. Broderick's term following his predecessor's death in a duel.
+Henry Peter Haun (January 18, 1815 – June 6, 1860) was a California judge, farmer, and U.S. Senator from California.
+He was appointed by Governor John B. Weller to serve out the remaining four months of Senator David C. Broderick's term following his predecessor's death in a duel in 1859.

 Early life

-Henry P. Haun was born on January 18, 1815 to John Haun and wife Katherine Winter Haun at Haun's Mill near Lexington, Kentucky.
+Henry P. Haun was born on January 18, 1815, to John Haun and wife Katherine Winter Haun at Haun's Mill near Lexington, Kentucky.
 He graduated from Transylvania University and was admitted to the bar in 1839.